We are officially on the finale of our fireplace built ins project: adding the actual fireplace built ins! Hooray!

-To recap briefly, we had a big storage dilemma in our living room.
-Our living room is our main gathering area in our home, but it lacked functional storage for our kiddos stuff (you can read about that and the inspiration for our fireplace here).
+But before digging into the whole DIY built in process, let’s recap.
+We had a big storage dilemma in our main family room slash living room.
+This room is our main gathering area in our home, but it lacked functional storage for our kiddos stuff (you can read about that and the inspiration for our fireplace here).
 Here’s a look at the fireplace before we added built ins:

 Psst!
 No time to read the full post?
 No problem.
 Pin this to your DIY board and come back later.